kylelin47/great-unknown/README.md

 Not particularly secure, but easy to work with at the moment.
 If region is not provided, it will assume us-east-1, which is the default in Amazon S3 if you have not configured it.

-Start mongodb, then 'grunt' starts the server, view at localhost:3000
+Start mongodb, then 'grunt' starts the server, view at localhost:3000 To create episodes and do admin stuff create an account with the username 'admin' (no quotes)

 **Client/Server Side Testing**